ncatlab/nlab-content/pages/2/7/6/9/9672/content.md

 ## Idea

 In [[proof theory]] and the theory of [[programming languages]], the term _logical relations_ refers to a certain style of argument used in proving results such as [[strong normalization]] or [[observational equivalence]].
 Although there is no precise definition, typically a logical relation (or _logical predicate_) corresponds to a _family_ of (sometimes unary) [[relations]] defined by induction on [[types]], and such that the definition of the relation at a particular type mirrors the logical structure of that type in an appropriate sense.

 This methodology goes by many names historically, such as _Tait's method of computability_ and _reducibility candidates_.
+Skorstengaard suggests that a more telling name might be _Type Indexed Inductive Relations_.

 ## Example